Motivate Employees to Learn: How to Do It Better

 3. The company as a whole?

 If training participants (and their bosses) don’t understand how the learning will directly benefit them, the proverbial carrot has little allure.
-Once employees understand and accept the value of the training, you can add other rewards and recognition to reinforce their successful completion of the program and application of skills on the job.
+Once employees understand and accept the value of the training, you can add other rewards and consequences to reinforce their successful completion of the program and application of skills on the job.

 How You Will Know You Are Headed in the Right Direction